Sīrah: Terminology

+In the first two centuries of Islamic history, sīrah was more commonly known as maghāzī (literally, 'stories of military expeditions'), which is now considered to be only a subset of sīra—one that concerns the military campaigns of Muhammad.
+The phrase sīrat rasūl allāh, or as-sīra al-nabawiyya, refers to the study of the life of Muhammad.
+The term sīrah was first linked to the biography of Muhammad by Ibn Shihab al-Zuhri (d.
+124/741–2), and later popularized by the work of Ibn Hisham (d.
+833).

 In the Arabic language the word sīrah or sīrat (سيرة) comes from the verb sāra, which means "to travel" or "to be on a journey".
 A person's sīrah is that person's journey through life, or biography, encompassing their birth, events in their life, manners and characteristics, and their death.
 In modern usage it may also refer to a person's resume.
 It is sometimes written as "seerah", "sirah" or "sirat", all meaning "life" or "journey".
 In Islamic literature, the plural form, siyar, could also refer to the rules of war and dealing with non-Muslims.

-The phrase sīrat rasūl allāh, or as-sīra al-nabawiyya, refers to the study of the life of Muhammad.
-The term sīrah was first linked to the biography of Muhammad by Ibn Shihab al-Zuhri (d.
-124/741–2), and later popularized by the work of Ibn Hisham (d.
-833).
-In the first two centuries of Islamic history, sīrah was more commonly known as maghāzī (literally, 'stories of military expeditions'), which is now considered to be only a subset of sīra—one that concerns the military campaigns of Muhammad.

-Early works of sīrah consist of multiple historical reports, or akhbār, and each report is called a khabar.
+Early works of sīrah consist of multiple historical reports called khabar.
 Sometimes the word tradition or hadith is used instead.
+In terms of structure, a hadith and a khabar are very similar; they both contain isnads (chains of transmission).
+The main difference between a hadith and a khabar is that a hadith is not concerned with an event as such, and normally does not specify a time or place.
+Rather the purpose of hadith is to record a religious doctrine as an authoritative source of Islamic law.
+By contrast, while a khabar may carry some legal or theological implications, its main aim is to convey information about a certain event.
+Some historians consider the sīrah and maghāzī literature to be a subset of Hadith.